momalave/myUpscaler/README.md

 # Upscaling Model

-C++ implementation of a 4x upscaler
+C++ implementation of a 4x upscaler using a pre-trained model.
+The model was saved using the [SavedModel](https://www.tensorflow.org/guide/saved_model) format.

 Command line options: